 Closed and abandoned since 1996, Kings Park Psychiatric Center stands as an otherworldly relic situated in Nissequogue River State Park in the hamlet of Kings Park, New York on Long Island.
 Over the course of its 111-year history, Kings Park Psychiatric Center served as the nucleus of the surrounding community for generations.
 The town’s local economy depended on its very existence.
 Residential development rose since the hospital offered local employment opportunities.
 The idea of having a mental institution was not seen as a negative, but rather something that instilled a sense of civic pride.
 At the height of its operation in 1954, the hospital treated over 10,000 patients, making it the largest institution of its kind at the time.

-On March 1st, join photographer John Lazzaro for a virtual exploration of the abandoned sites on Long Island, including Kings Park featuring photographs from his new book A Vanishing New York: Ruins Across the Empire State.
-This virtual event is free for Untapped New York Insiders.
+Join photographer John Lazzaro for a virtual exploration of the abandoned sites on Long Island, including Kings Park featuring photographs from his new book A Vanishing New York: Ruins Across the Empire State.
+This virtual event can be viewed in the Untapped New York Insiders on-demand video archive, which contains over 200 virtual webinars!
 Not an Insider yet?
 Become one today and get your first month free with code JOINUS.

 Abandoned Long Island Visual Talk